spykelionel/connectr/frontend/README.md

 - npm or yarn
 - Backend API running (see backend README)

-## Cosmic Theme
+## Circus Theme

-The application features a custom cosmic theme with:
+The application features a custom circus theme with:

-- Dark color palette with cosmic gradients
+- Bold color palette with vibrant gradients
+- Playful animations and transitions
 - Glassmorphism effects
-- Smooth animations and transitions
 - Custom Tailwind utilities

 ## Contributing